xieweiAlex/English_Learning/words/2021/words-Oct.md

 What about when people are trying to **enrage** you?
 The authorities proved **unyielding** on one crucial demand.
 First and foremost he is a **logician**.
-He lived on the street as a **vagrant**.
+He lived on the street as a **vagrant**. -
 **windfall**
 He wore the robe, crown, and **scepter** of a **triumphant** general and used the title **imperator**. -
 I hear there are more staff changes **in the offing**.

-The Chinese government has been **bearing down** on tech giants and pushing companies toward achieving “common prosperity,” which Alibaba added to its “core corporate responsibilities” list in September.
+The Chinese government has been **bearing down on** tech giants and pushing companies toward achieving “common prosperity,” which Alibaba added to its “core corporate responsibilities” list in September.
 Since the government’s new groove doesn't **jibe** with Alibaba raking in billions on luxury goods.
 Disney **whiffed** on its earnings as Disney+ subscriber growth hit a speedbump.

 Your apartment feels **homey**.
 He was **apoplectic** with rage at the decision.
-The audience were **petrified** by the **deafening** noise. -
+The audience were **petrified** by the **deafening** noise.

 To make this cheque legal, you should **antedate** it by 7days.
 He hoped to **expiate** his guilt.